 • Rhodium Plating:

-On white gold or platinum, rhodium plating usually lasts from 3 to 6 months before starting to wear off.
+On white gold or platinum jewelry, rhodium plating usually lasts from 3 to 6 months before starting to wear off.
 At Steven DiFranco Jewelers, we can re-rhodium your jewelry for a nominal fee.
 Rhodium plating is done to 99% of the world's white gold and platinum jewelry.
 Refiners are constantly looking for combinations that will keep white gold and platinum looking "chrome" white without rhodium plating.
 They have not been very successful.

 • Wear and tear differences:

 With appropriate care, 14k gold will give many years of use.
 14k gold is our "normal" gold grade here in the United States.
 Platinum will resist scratches better than white gold, but it bends much easier.
 Repairs of platinum jewelery will cost much more than gold repairs.
 The newer alternative metals and ceramics have been out a very short time, so their "track record" can only be guessed.
 By understanding the materials, these new alternative metals and ceramics have many good traits that should make them last a lifetime.

 • Why does gold discolor or turn your fingers black?